 How to order: Place an order in-person at all locations, or order delivery or pick-up from Tartine Bakery here, Tartine Manufactory here, and the Inner Sunset location here.
 You can also order for delivery or pick-up from the Inner Sunset location and the bakery on Caviar.

 A WOC-owned bakery with organic pies made from local ingredients may seem like pie in the sky, but the owners of Three Babes Bakeshop made it a reality and are now one of San Francisco’s most beloved pie producers.
-The dark golden crust is buttery, flaky, and serves as the perfect base for all of the pies, including apple, bourbon pecan, blackberry crumble, and the always popular honey-walnut.
-Order it to pick up at the Bayview location, have it delivered, or stop by the Ferry Building farmers market on Saturday morning.
+The dark golden crust is buttery, flaky, and serves as the perfect base for all of the pies, including apple, bourbon pecan, blackberry crumble, bittersweet chocolate pecan, and the always popular Salty Honey-Walnut Slab Pie.
+Want to make your own filling?
+You can also get a par-baked pie shell.
+Order it for pick up at the Mission or Bayview locations or the Ferry Building (Saturdays only), have it delivered, or stop by the Ferry Building farmers market on Saturday morning.

-How to order: Order here for pick-up and delivery.
+How to order: Order online for pick-up and delivery.
 Delivery is also available via Good Eggs.